-You can use many tools to help you with this; please look at the hints section for some tips and ideas.
-The best approach is to use your favorite debugger to step through the disassembled binary.
+You can use many tools to help you defuse your bomb.
+Please look at the hints section for some tips and ideas.
+The best way is to use your favorite debugger to step through the disassembled binary.

-Each time your bomb explodes it notifies the staff, and you lose 1/32 point (up to a max of 2 points) in the final score for the lab.
-So there are minimal consequences to exploding the bomb...
-So experiment!!
+Each time your bomb explodes it notifies the bomblab server, and you lose 1/32 point (up to a max of 2 points) in the final score for the lab.
+So there are minimal consequences to exploding the bomb...So experiment!!